Creating a Minimum Reproducible Example for Bug Reports in Ultralytics YOLO Repositories

 1. Isolate the Problem

 The first step in creating an MRE is to isolate the problem.
-This means removing any unnecessary code or dependencies that are not directly related to the issue.
-Focus on the specific part of the code that is causing the problem and remove any irrelevant code.
+Remove any unnecessary code or dependencies that are not directly related to the issue.
+Focus on the specific part of the code that is causing the problem and eliminate any irrelevant sections.

 2. Use Public Models and Datasets